-Office of Counseling and Psychological Services | Davison Health Center, 327 High Street | x2910, wesleyan.edu/caps
+Office of Counseling and Psychological Services | 860-685-2910, wesleyan.edu/caps

-The drug/alcohol treatment program of the Office of Counseling and Psychological Services is designed to meet the varied needs of students with substance abuse problems.
+The drug/alcohol treatment program of the Office of Counseling and Psychological Services, in the Davison Health Center, is designed to meet the varied needs of students with substance abuse problems.
 The program is designed to deal with different groups of students: those who are self-referred, those who are referred by other offices and members of the university community, and those who are returning to campus following treatment for substance abuse.